Abhisit7345/Choppi/README.md

 3. Changing profile image issue:
    - Need further testing on what type of image works

+4. Signin with google not working when using AWS amplify

 # Test Accounts
 - Email: emailtest@gmail.com
+- Password: 123456

+- Email: emailtest2@gmail.com
 - Password: 123456